parinfer/parinfer.js/resources/public/index.md

 Depending on the mode you're in, parens or indentation become inferred based on edits to the other.

-You imagine the tight relationship between parens and indentation as two gears joined together.  _Parinfer_ allows you to choose which gear is in control of the other.
+You can imagine the tight relationship between parens and indentation as two gears joined together.  _Parinfer_ allows you to choose which gear is in control of the other.

-"Paren Mode" causes parens to drive indentation.
-"Indent Mode" causes indentation to drive parens.
-In both cases, your code stays properly formatted except when the input becomes imbalanced.
+"Paren Mode" causes parens to control indentation.
+"Indent Mode" causes indentation to control parens.
+This allows you to choose the degree of freedom that _you_ want, while relinquishing control of the other to _Parinfer_.
+In either case, your code stays properly formatted, except in cases when the input becomes imbalanced.

 ## Indent Mode